ElektraInitiative/libelektra/src/tools/web/README.md

 ## Test REST API on localhost

-In order to test API on localhost, your have to start elektrad instance.
+In order to test API on localhost, you have to start elektrad instance.
 You can do it in two ways:

 - run manually (if you would like to start it manually or you don't have eletrad-web tool installed)

   - `cd libelektra/src/tools/web`
   - `cd elektrad`
   - `npm install`
-  - `npm start` (replaces `kdb run-elektrad`)
+  - `npm start`

 - by installing elektrad tool together with Elektra and run it
   - please see the section `Building with elektra-web Tool`